NaufalImanYassar/PortofolioProjects/README.md

 # Portofolio Project
 So this is my portfolio.
-I have become a data enthusiast since I am interested in big data and modeling business data so that I can provide insight to the company
+So in this project I did a cluster, by clustering the customer segmentation mall, where I did several clusters such as, cluster age & income, cluster age & Spending score, cluster income and Spending Score,